kyle-t01/next_reco/README.md

 - **Netlify** => where the Frontend app is deployed

 ## Screenshots
+**!!!
+Disclaimer !!!**
+Please note that **NextReco is an independent project** and is **not affiliated with or endorsed by any of the restaurants, locations, or activities listed in the app**.
+The recommendations displayed are user-generated and for informational purposes only.

 ### Using Google Places API to autofill recommendations ("Recos")
 <img src="./images/autofill.png" alt="Google Places API Autofill" width="100%">